cwren/herd/README.md

 # Herd on the Hill

-Source for the V2 of the [Herd on the Hill](https://herdonthehill.org/) site.
+Prototye for the V2 of the [Herd on the Hill](https://herdonthehill.org/) site.

+Production source has moved to https://github.com/hothroot/herd

 ## Design Goals